Plan Cloud Voicemail service for on-premises users

 Access to voicemail in the user's Exchange mailbox by using the Skype for Business Online or Outlook clients

-The ability to use the Office 365 web-based portal to manage voicemail options
+The ability to use the Microsoft 365 admin center to manage voicemail options

 Support for Exchange mailboxes on premises or in the cloud